-Precious artifact restoration
+Precious artefact restoration

 Restoration of precious artefacts also requires magnification with the intricate work and often high value materials involved.
 As they are historical, materials often include tortoiseshell and ivory which are restricted by in trade by law and so restoration of existing material is highly significant and costly.
 For this reason magnification is used at each stage to minimize errors.

 Engraving is also often carried out using the Mantis stereo microscope.

 Fine art paintings are also usually repaired and cleaned using magnification and microscopes such as the Mantis Elite.
 The cold LEDs play a pivotal role because they allow artists and technicians to restore finer works without the heat having an impact on the items.